danibaena/bitcoin-game/README.md

 `npm run dev`

-It will start a dev server with the frontend app using a mock server for the requests.
+This command starts a development server for the frontend app, using a mock server to handle requests.

 ## Deployments

-This app uses a Continuous Deployment workflow leveraging Github Actions.
-In every commit pushed to the repository, the Github Actions will run a deployment to
+This app uses a Continuous Deployment workflow powered by GitHub Actions.
+On every commit pushed to the repository, GitHub Actions will trigger a deployment to
 AWS.
-Right now the deployment flow includes:
+The deployment process currently includes:

-- Infrastructure deployment to AWS.
-This includes S3 bucket, Cloudfront distribution, etc.
+- **Infrastructure deployment**: Provisions AWS resources such as the S3 bucket, CloudFront distribution, etc.
-- Frontend app deployment.
-The job creates a new build of the app and uploads it to the S3 bucket.
+- **Frontend deployment**: Builds the frontend app and uploads it to the S3 bucket.

-If you want to deploy on your AWS account you just need to fork this repo and add the following secrets for your github actions to work
+To deploy on your own AWS account, simply fork this repository and add the required GitHub Action secrets:

 ![GitHub Action Secrets](resources/github-action-secrets.png)